archfiery/fp-notes/haskell/README.md

 ```haskell
 data Maybe a = Just a | Nothing
 ```

 Type `Maybe` has one type variable, represented by `a` and two constructors `Just` and `Nothing`.
+`a` can be considered as a generic type parameter.
 - `Maybe` is a type constructor that returns a concrete type.
 -  `Just` is a data constructor that returns a value.
 - `Nothing` is a data constructor that contains a value.[stackoverflow](http://stackoverflow.com/questions/18204308/haskell-type-vs-data-constructor)